ocean-satellite-tools/mind-the-chl-gap/book/intro.md

 # Home

-## Neural network models for Chloraphyll-a gap-filling for remote-sensing products
+## Neural network models for gap-filling for 2D gridded remote-sensing products

 ### Authors: See individual notebooks